 We currently rely on a single distribution center in Fontana, California.
 Any natural disaster or other serious disruption to this distribution center due to fire, earthquake or any other cause could damage a significant portion of our inventory and could materially impair both our ability to adequately stock our stores and our net sales and profitability.
 If the security measures used at our distribution center do not prevent inventory theft, our gross margin may significantly decrease.
-We are currently in negotiations to lease an additional 136,000 square foot satellite distribution center to handle seasonal merchandise and returns.
-In addition, because of limited capacity at the current distribution center, we will need to build a replacement distribution center in the next 15 to 36 months.
+In August 2002, we entered into a two year lease for an additional 136,000 square foot satellite distribution center to handle seasonal merchandise and returns.
+In addition, because of limited capacity at the current distribution center, we will need to build a replacement distribution center in the next 12 to 36 months.
 Any disruption to, or delay in, this process could harm our future operations.